My first graduate offer since graduating! But I rejected it…

 Handing in my resignation notice on the same day as being named one of ten ‘employees of the month’ was definitely the most awkward way to resign (completely coincidental).
 However once the deed was done, the store manager was fully supportive of my next steps with plenty of advice provided.

 The sheer support from the senior members I have received to date has truly been something unexpected and a real eye opener.
 What I learnt at this point was that movement is normal.
 I understand now that you should never be afraid to leave a firm.
-I realized that if I work for someone who was a true leader, who commits to my development, they will keep committing to me even after departing my role.
+I realised that if I work for someone who was a true leader, who commits to my development, they will keep committing to me even after departing my role.

-Trendence: Another Exploration
+Company 3: Another Exploration

 PROGRESSION POINTER 7: In any interview that you attend, always make sure that the interviewer/future manager suits your needs and what you are looking for in a leader.
 Remember that even if you do get the job, you are wasting your own time if you’re working for a manager you despise.
 Make sure you work for a leader.
 Do not just try to impress, be yourself!